[Research] Freelance translator survey 2020:

 I see the replies ‘Unfamiliarity with professional associations’ and ‘I never thought about it’ differently.
 Those people must have built their businesses somewhere: perhaps through local contacts or through online platforms that are unrelated to associations.
 Presumably they have found some of the word-of-mouth referrals and collegial spirit many of us value from our association networks in those other places.
 I say this because I’d be surprised if that high a percentage of the respondents is the ‘hermit’ type of translator who works alone and doesn’t have a circle of colleagues.
 I suspect they must have found some of what the rest of us find in associations in other venues.

-Karen is a French to English translator specialised in translating for the chemical/pharmaceutical/cosmetics industries.
-She is a member of the Institute of Translation and Interpreting (ITI), of the American Translators Association (ATA), and of the Colorado Translators Association (CTA).
+Karen Tkaczyk (McMillan Translation) is a French to English translator specialised in translating for the chemical/pharmaceutical/cosmetics industries.
+She is a fellow of the Institute of Translation and Interpreting (ITI), of the American Translators Association (ATA), and of the Colorado Translators Association (CTA).

 Continuing Professional Development (CPD)